McLean mother accused of murdering her daughter, shooting another daughter

 One victim was pronounced dead on the scene and the other was taken to the hospital and remains in critical condition.

-Police say Youngblood fled to Ashburn and knocked on the door of an acquaintance.
+Police said Youngblood fled to Ashburn and knocked on the door of an acquaintance.
 That person called authorities.

 Deputies took Youngblood into custody and recovered the firearm they believe was involved in the shooting.

-Youngblood is charged with murder.
+Youngblood has been charged with murder.
 She is being held without bond at the Fairfax County Adult Detention Center.

 Law enforcement is prohibited from providing any information about them without their parents' consent, but several neighbors and court documents confirm Youngblood is the mother of the victim.

-According to court documents, Youngblood had a 2016 protective order requested by a former spouse for a 4-year-old child.
+According to court documents, Youngblood had a 2016 protective order requested by her former spouse, Ronald Youngblood.

+A judge ordered Veronica Youngblood to stay 500-feet away from her former spouse, his home, and their 4-year-old child.

+Police continue to investigate.
+Youngblood is expected to be arraigned at 9 a.m.
+Tuesday in Fairfax County Juvenile Court.